Yazan Gable from Zeta Gundam always hates seeing women on the battlefield

 Billy in Buffalo 66 claims that he doesn't like women.
 It's apparently just bitterness over his complete lack of success with the gender.
 He gets better.

 J.P.
-Monroe in Hellraiser III: Hell On Earth is a well-built hedonist who wants to go to bed with a different girl from his club every night so he can enjoy them, then insult them and taunt them that he used them, and throw them out.
+Monroe in Hellraiser III: Hell On Earth is a well-built hedonist who picks out a different clueless girl from his club every night so he can enjoy them in the bedroom.
+Afterwards he insults and taunts them that he used them, and throws them out.
+It's suggested that this is due to a Freudian Excuse of being raped by his mother as a kid, and that he's projecting his hatred for her onto all women.

 Played cruelly straight during All Night Long 2: Atrocity.
 Where the Big Bad is a rich, sadistic, homosexual that hates and does horrible things to women, among other things.
 He even outright says to one victim: "If not for having babies, you'd be completely useless."